• Skip to primary navigation

 Baked Oats For One

-This baked oats for one recipe is a delicious breakfast option that is perfect for meal prep.
-You choose your toppings, anything from chocolate chips to fruit.
+This baked oats for one recipe is a delicious breakfast or snack that is perfect for meal prep.
+You get to choose the fillings to give them the flavour you prefer!

 Print Pin Rate